Have you considered customer service outsourcing as one of your business strategies?

 Having extra financial resources to strengthen core business operations is the biggest motivator for outsourcing certain business functions, particularly the information technology (IT) aspect, at 49%.
 Roughly 45% of organizations farming out their IT function view that this effort will save money.

-Approximately 46% say outsourcing enables them to acquire skill sets that are inaccessible internally.
+Approximately 46% say business processing outsourcing (BPO) companies enable them to acquire skill sets that are inaccessible internally.

 2. Outsourced customer experience market to reach by almost $82 billion before 2023

 The projected worth of the overall customer experience market translates to a 3.51% compound annual growth rate (CAGR) in a five-year period.
 This type of global industry was valued at $75.1 billion in 2019.
 Customer service is one of the largest outsourced functions for corporations, financial institutions, and large enterprises.